Aragorn-Elessar/Bankist/README.md

 };
 ```

-- Log out timer to log the current user out when they stay idle for 2 min
+- Log out timer to log the current user out when they idles for 2 min

 ```js
 // Logout count down timer function